Skip to main content

 One of the most insidious aspects of logistical impact is the concept of a “stability budget.”
 Every pharmaceutical product is manufactured with a certain amount of stability, an inherent ability to withstand minor environmental stress over its shelf life.
 Every temperature deviation, even a brief one, “spends” a portion of this budget.

 A product might endure a short excursion during transit from the manufacturer to a national distributor with no significant loss of quality.
 It might then experience another minor deviation while being transported to a regional pharmacy.
-Finally, during the to a remote home, it could sit in a hot delivery vehicle for several hours.
+Finally, during the last-mile delivery to a remote home, it could sit in a hot delivery vehicle for several hours.

 While no single event was catastrophic, their cumulative effect can exhaust the stability budget entirely, resulting in a product that is significantly degraded by the time it reaches the patient.
 This explains why two patients in different locations, receiving medication from the same batch, can have vastly different clinical outcomes.